plone/plone.testing/README.txt

 In both cases, the standard `doctest`_ module is used.
 See its documentation for details about doctest syntax and conventions.

+Doctests are used in two different ways:

+* To test documentation.
+That is, to ensure that code examples contained in documentation are valid and continue to work as the software is updated.
+* As a convenient syntax for writing tests.

+These two approaches use the same testing APIs and techniques.
+The difference is mostly about mindset.
+However, it is important to avoid falling into the trap that tests can substitute for good documentation or vice-a-versa.
+Tests usually need to systematically go through inputs and outputs and cover off a number of corner cases.
+Documentation should tell a compelling narrative and usually focus on the main usage scenarios.
+Trying to kill these two birds with one stone normally leaves you with an unappealing pile of stones and feathers.

 Docstring doctests
 ~~~~~~~~~~~~~~~~~~